What's your email address & Phone

 briefly on the main policies.
 Parents are given a complete policy

 Memorial Day, 4th of July, Labor Day, Thanksgiving Day, the

 Friday after Thanksgiving, and Christmas Day, are my paid

 I am on the food program.
 I will

-provide lunch and an afternoon snack.
-Please feed your child
+provide breakfast, lunch and an afternoon snack.
+Parents have the

 option of supplying formula or breast milk and solids for their

 infant, or I can provide it upon enrollment on the CACFP food